 But what about the respective model performances?
 Let’s check for the gap between the accuracy scores between the two models at all these varying sample sizes.

 From the above chart, we see a very surprising result.
 The accuracy scores for both models go hand-in-hand.
-The results indicate that not only is LightGBM faster, there is not much compromise in model performances.
+The results indicate that not only is LightGBM faster, but there is also not much compromise in model performances.
 So does this mean we can just ditch XGBoost for LightGBM?

 Summary

 Gradient Boosted Decision Trees (GBDTs) are one of the most popular choices of machine learning algorithms.
-XGBoost and LightGBM which are based on GBDTs have had great success both in enterprise applications and data science competitions.
+XGBoost and LightGBM, which are based on GBDTs, have had great success both in enterprise applications and data science competitions.

 Here are the key takeaways from our comparison:

-• In XGBoost, trees grow depth-wise while in LightGBM, trees grow leaf-wise which is the fundamental difference between the two frameworks.
+- In XGBoost, trees grow depth-wise, while in LightGBM, trees grow leaf-wise, which is the fundamental difference between the two frameworks.

-• Both the algorithms perform similarly in terms of model performance but LightGBM training happens within a fraction of the time required by XGBoost.
+- Both the algorithms perform similarly in terms of model performance, but LightGBM training happens within a fraction of the time required by XGBoost.

-• Fast training in LightGBM makes it the go-to choice for machine learning experiments.
+- Fast training in LightGBM makes it the go-to choice for machine learning experiments.

-• XGBoost requires a lot of resources to train on large amounts of data which makes it an accessible option for most enterprises while LightGBM is lightweight and can be used on modest hardware.
+- XGBoost requires a lot of resources to train on large amounts of data, which makes it an accessible option for most enterprises, while LightGBM is lightweight and can be used on modest hardware.

-• LightGBM provides the option for passing feature names that are to be treated as categories and handles this issue with ease by splitting on equality.
+- LightGBM provides the option for passing feature names that are to be treated as categories and handles this issue with ease by splitting on equality.

-• H2O’s implementation of XGBoost provides the above feature as well which is not yet provided by XGBoost’s original library.
+- H2O’s implementation of XGBoost provides the above feature as well, which is not yet provided by XGBoost’s original library.

-• Hyperparameter tuning is extremely important in both algorithms.
+- Hyperparameter tuning is extremely important in both algorithms.